artisan-roaster-scope/artisan/_docs/18-autosave.md

 ![autosave in 2.4](/assets/images/gsg/Autosave Configuration 2.jpg)

+Note in the dialog box it shows zero grams as I had not entered an amount in Roast Properties yet.

 **Autosave Examples**

 When designing these consider your sorting and searching options/patterns for where you store your profiles.
 Note that the .alog files and PDFs can be stored to separate directories now.